Why save with CommBank?

 - A Tax file number (TFN) or TFN Exemption.
 It's not an offence to withhold your TFN for the deposit account.
 However if you don't quote it, the Bank is required by law to deduct tax from any interest earned on the deposit account, above a certain threshold.

-- Accounts can't be opened through a trust and must be in the child's name only
+- Accounts must be in the child's name only and are unable to be opened as a trust.

 - Primary school students can bank at school if their school participates in CommBank’s School Banking program.

-- Regular catch-up – we generate a statement every six months, which you can view or download from NetBank to keep track of your savings' progress.
+- Regular catch-up – we create a statement every six months, which you can view or download from NetBank to keep track of your savings' progress.

 Things you should know